acaziasoftcom/react-native-sweet-alert/README.md

   cancelButtonCallback => console.log(cancelButtonCallback));
 ```

-### Extra options and methods (Android only):

-`dismissAlert():` Dismiss the alert with JavaScript code.
-Since the dialog is single instance.

-`changeAlertType(type: string):` Change the alert type, one of following: normal, error, success, warning, progress

-`showContentText(type: boolean):` Show the content text with animation.

-`showCancelButton(type: boolean):` Show the cancel button with animation.

 ### With the dialog in progress mode, we also have following methods available:

 `resetCount()` Reset the counter of the progress.